solangeindaco/e-commerce-orm-back-end/README.md

 I learn:
     - how to create queries using SQL.
     - how to make a connection to the database using mysql2.
     - how to use Sequelize as a ORM.
+    - how to use  dotenv package to use environment variables to store sensitive data, like a user’s MySQL username, password, and database name.

 ## Installation